austinvhuang/openmemex/README.md

 - `crawler/` - [[mostly deprecated]] for all notes consisting of urls, this crawls them, pulls html content into the database, but also takes screenshots, thumbnails, and runs ocr for a text representation of screenshots.
 This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand.
 - `electron/` - experimental Electron UI (not functioning yet).

-There's also directories where artifacts are stored:
+There's also placeholder directories (consisting of a single `.gitkeep` file) where artifacts are intended to be stored:

 - `screenshots/` - screenshots captured by the headless browser
 - `thumbnails/` - scaled down version of screenshots
-- `ocr/` - tesseract ocr output of screenshots (in the future this might be derived from a higher-resolution image of the full site)
+- `ocr/` - ocr output of screenshots

 # Installation & Building